Arksine/moonraker/docs/web_api.md

 Parameters:

+- `uid`:  The unique ID of the webcam.
+This parameter may be specified to modify an existing webcam.
+New entries must omit the `uid`.
 - `name`: The name of the camera to add or update.
 This parameter must be provided for new entries.
 - `location`: A description of the webcam location, ie: what the webcam is